richardszhu/alarm-tracker/README.md

 # alarm-tracker
-An alarm app that automatically tracks sleep duration and uploads it to Google Fit
+An alarm app that automatically tracks sleep duration and uploads it to Google Fit.
+For those who don't like Fitness wearables.

 ## Resources